itstrangvu/trangs/content/now/index.md

 - Fixing a hole in socks
 - Peeling fruits in one go/piece

-## Meals that I’m tinkering lately
+## Meal techniques

-- Crispy potato pancakes
+- Opening oysters
-- Pickled daikon
+- Making crêpes

 ## Reading